Schrielle360/120-work/hw-final/readme.md

 - try to figure out how to fix this.
 Made some changes to the code 12/3/2018
 - Asked professor for help and fixed Class styles.
 12/6/2018
 - Changed my Chibi from a var to a Class 12/6/2018
+- rewrote the code in practice file under Test_4 12/6/2018
+- Fixed the Class error doing that ^ but new error.
+12/6/2018
+- Still trying to get the chibis to appear on screen 12/6/2018